tegacodes/Drawing-Seeing-Moving-with-Code/docs/project2.md

 *Weeks (6-10).
 Due Week 8, April 1 5pm*

 ###Artificial Life and Simulation
 Create a virtual ecosystem that is inhabited by at least two different types of organisms.
 These organisms should have different appearances and different ways of moving.
 They may also interact or have particular behaviors.
 They may live, die, sleep, reproduce, eat each other or do any number of other things.
 Your ecosystem may also have abiotic (not living) components or it could have two or more environments within it that produce different drag forces on your creatures ([see example 2.05](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/tree/gh-pages/code/Complete-Nature-of-Code-Examples-p5.js-master/chp02_forces/NOC_2_05_fluidresistance)).
-You may decide to research a particular real ecosystem, an specific species, or a site from a text or film for inspiration for this project, for example creating a part of [Henry David Thoreau's Waldren pond](https://en.wikipedia.org/wiki/Walden_Pond) or looking at [e-coli appearance and behavior for inspiration.](https://www.google.com/search?q=e+coli&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiAppasra3LAhWHGx4KHdj4BY8Q_AUICCgC&biw=1016&bih=657#tbm=isch&q=e+coli+under+microscope)
+You may decide to research a particular real ecosystem, an specific species, or a site from a text or film for inspiration for this project, for example creating a part of [Henry David Thoreau's Waldren pond](https://en.wikipedia.org/wiki/Walden_Pond) or looking at a species such as [e-coli's appearance](https://www.google.com/search?q=e+coli&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiAppasra3LAhWHGx4KHdj4BY8Q_AUICCgC&biw=1016&bih=657#tbm=isch&q=e+coli+under+microscope) and [behavior for inspiration.] (https://www.youtube.com/watch?v=ea1GRCW4pFM)

 Each species of organism is to be a different Javascript object, so your code will have at least two different objects.